 - a new approach to reading

 As a trust, FCAT has always been passionate about books and fully committed to improving the reading of all of our students while they are with us.
-This year we are very excited to announce that we are working with other schools in our trust to ensure that reading continues to be at the forefront of everything we do and that our students are all given the opportunity to read as many texts as possible!
+We work closely with other schools in our trust to ensure that reading continues to be at the forefront of everything we do and that our students are all given the opportunity to read as many texts as possible!

-School timetables have been adjusted to ensure reading time has been given in form time so students can read and enjoy more books with their tutor.
-Each term, classes will be given a new text which they will read together, whilst exploring the big ideas in the text and learning what it can teach them about the world.
-Teachers have carefully selected books that they think students will enjoy and that will broaden their experience and knowledge as much as possible.
+School timetables ensure reading time has been given in form time so students can read and enjoy more books with their tutor.
+Your child will read two full texts over the course of the academic year.
 Most of the time the teacher will read while the text is followed, although there are opportunities for keen readers to read to their class.
 The definition of a literary canon is a group of books that are considered to be valuable; FCAT firmly believes that this selection of books will really help improve both the reading and the general knowledge of our students.

 Year 7 - First published in 1954, this novel is now regarded as a classic; a compelling story about a group of very ordinary small boys marooned on a desert island.
 At first it seems as though it is all going to be great fun, but this is short lived as the island turns into a nightmarish and primitive world of panic and death.